AntonYartsev/iris-governed-fhir-agent/README.md

 The first two attempts came back as MCP errors.
 This one came back as a normal tool result.
 The payload is a refusal. `Guard` refuses by returning a value, not by failing

-**4. Inside the scope, everything still works**: after three blocks, the client switched to the patients Encounters and this allowed type, inside the compartment
+**4. Inside the scope, everything still works**: after three denials, the client switched to the patient's Encounters - an allowed resource type - inside the compartment

-All in the audit:
+All of it lands in the audit table:

 ```
 ID  ToolName           PatientId               Allowed  Channel  ErrorText